mstksg/inCode/copy/entries/control-intro.md

 enough" level every time ... in general, it's unrealistic to expect to be able to derive an analytic solution to all of your problems.

-Also, there are some things this system cannot account for ---
+All these things aside, there are even graver issues that plague this system.

 What if the parameters change in mid-trip?
 What if the water pressure suddenly dropped?
 What if the lubrication was different along the length of the shaft?
 What if a hamster jumps onto the car last-minute?

-Certainly if any of these things happened, our poor hamster guests would undoubtedly fall straight to their deaths.
+Certainly if any of these things happened, our poor hamster guests would undoubtedly fall straight to their doom.

 The problem with this system is that it's simply not **dynamic**.